flatironinstitute/nemos/docs/developers_notes/05-glm.md

 - **`predict`**: Validates input and computes the mean rates of the `GLM` by invoking the inverse-link function of the `observation_models` attribute.
 - **`score`**: Validates input and assesses the Poisson GLM using either log-likelihood or pseudo-$R^2$.
 This method uses the `observation_models` to determine log-likelihood or pseudo-$R^2$.
 - **`fit`**: Validates input and aligns the Poisson GLM with spike train data.
-It leverages the `observation_models` and `solver` to define the model's loss function and instantiate the solver.
+It leverages the `observation_models` and `regularizer` to define the model's loss function and instantiate the regularizer.
 - **`simulate`**: Simulates spike trains using the GLM as a feedforward network, invoking the `observation_models.sample_generator` method for emission probability.

 ### Private Methods